syncfusion-content/flutter-docs/Flutter/cartesian-charts/chart-types.md

 ### Area with gradients

-The [`gradient`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/gradient.html) property can be used to define the gradient colors.
-The colors from this property can be used for series.
+The [`gradient`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/gradient.html) property is used to define the gradient colors.
+The colors from this property is used for series.

 {% highlight dart %}